sharjeelsayed/devops-box/README.md

 # DevOps box

-* A Vagrant project for VirtualBox to set up an Ubuntu box with DevOps tools
+* A Vagrant project to set up an instance of Ubuntu 20.04 on Virtualbox with DevOps tools

-# Tools included
+# Tools included (Latest Versions)
 * Ansible
 * AWS CLI
 * Docker